realjenius/realjenius.com/content/post/workflow/oh-my-fish.md

 Similarly, Fish, being more different from Bash than ZSH is, has to do a little more work to function cleanly in a bash-heavy world.
 Tools like `foreign-env` are increasingly useful when tools like the `gcloud` CLI want to self-install into your dotfiles and they don't natively support Fish.

 I have hit a (perhaps totally expected) number of hiccups to get through various hurdles, and hopefully this article will help you have a few less in your workflow if you try Fish.
 Overall I've been ecstatic with the general performance, quality of auto-complete and suggestions, and color support that Fish ships out of the box.
-It feels more polished in general post-install, and I'm h
+It feels more polished in general post-install, and I'm quite happy with my terminal experience.